Igluliuqatigiingniq

 Like Nunavut itself, Nunavummiut are young.
 In 2021, there were approximately 6,800 youth between the ages of 10 and 20.
 As this generation enters adulthood, they need places to live where they can start their careers, raise their families, and build their communities.

-While housing is a human right and a basic need, long-term systemic challenges in Nunavut have resulted in a significant housing shortage that is ripe with problems, including a lack of housing options, aging/inadequate housing stock and severe overcrowding.
+While housing is a human right and a basic need, long-term systemic challenges in Nunavut have resulted in a significant housing shortage that is rife with problems, including a lack of housing options, aging/inadequate housing stock and severe overcrowding.
 Without a new approach, the situation is expected to worsen.

 To address the housing crisis in Nunavut, the Government of Nunavut with the Nunavut Housing Corporation launched Nunavut 3000, or Igluliuqatigiingniq meaning “building houses together” in October 2022.
 The goal - to build 3000 new housing units throughout Nunavut by 2030.

-View the reportNunavut 3000 targets new units across the four housing segments—supported, public, affordable, and market—in response to the territory’s overall affordability challenges and market need.
+Nunavut 3000 targets new units across the four housing segments—supported, public, affordable, and market—in response to the territory’s overall affordability challenges and market need.

 The plan triples the rate of new public housing units built each year and supports partnerships to build transitional, affordable, and market housing units.
 Overall, Nunavut 3000 plans for the development of: